JSW Infrastructure Limited (NSE: JSWINFRA) Q3 2026 Earnings Call dated Jan. 16, 2026

 Sumit Kishore

 Yeah.
-So what I was asking is that how much of this EBITDA projection is from what you already have in in terms of the real businesses acquired from the group Navkar or is some other acquisition or nonlinear growth required to reach this Target?
+So what I was asking is that how much of this EBITDA projection is from what you already have in in terms of the real businesses acquired from the group Navkar or is some other acquisition or non-linear growth required to reach this target?

 Jambunathan Nagarajan

 Yeah.
-So 160 crores is what we are expecting for FY27 from Nauka taking a run rate of 40 crores per quarter.
-And already we have guided the market.
-That 150 crores we will be getting on the 25 rakes which we will be buying from JSW Shipping.
-So that takes it to 310.
-And we are placing orders for additional rakes because that also is something which we have guided the market that overall we will be having 67 LSFTO stroke GPWS rakes.
-So as a part of that story incremental orders will be placed for LSFTO rigs and container rigs.
+So INR160 crores is what we are expecting for FY ’27 from Navakar taking a run rate of INR40 crores per quarter.
+And already we have guided the market that INR150 crores we will be getting on the 25 rakes which we will be buying from JSW Shipping.
+So that takes it to INR310 crores.
+And we are placing orders for additional rakes because that also is something which we have guided the market that overall we will be having 67 LSFTO/GPWS rakes.
+So as a part of that story incremental orders will be placed for LSFTO rakes and container rakes, so all which will commence from February onwards, placement of orders.
+All these rakes obviously the delivery will start by say August/September.
+So all in put together we can expect this EBITDA is what we have guided.

 Sumit Kishore